8 min read

 Three weeks later, at exactly 8:00 a.m., every screen in the apartment winked out.

 Not a flicker.
 Not a gradual fade.
-A clean, coordinated silence; as if something had pressed a thumb down on the pulse of the room.
+A clean, coordinated silence.
+A thumb pressed down on the pulse of the room.
 The living-room wall display went dark mid-sentence, the morning anchor's mouth still open.
 The kitchen counter's recipe scroll froze on a half-finished tip about epazote.
 Even the small blue light on the router blinked off, then on, like a breath caught and released.

 Then, in Julian's vision: the Neurovia Institute's cobalt-and-silver logo, blooming in the center of his field of view.
 Sharp.
 Immovable.
 Not asking permission.

-His father lowered his mug to the table like a man disarming a bomb, his eyes never leaving the glowing logo.
-His eyes tracked to the wall display, where the same logo had replaced the news.
-His jaw was still.
+His father set his mug on the table like a man disarming a bomb, his eyes never leaving the glowing logo.
+He turned to the wall display, where the same logo had replaced the news.

 The message expanded in Julian's vision: